 Regular inspection of PPE

-Your responsibility does not end with the one-time provision of PPE and PPEgA.
-You must regularly check whether your safety measures are still appropriate and make adjustments if necessary.
+Your responsibility doesn't end with the one-time provision of PPE and PPEgA.
+You must regularly review whether your safety measures are still appropriate and make adjustments as needed.

-Fulfilling these obligations is not only a legal requirement, but also crucial to the safety and wellbeing of your employees.
-A safe workplace not only helps prevent accidents, but also promotes the productivity and wellbeing of your employees, so workplace safety should always be a top priority.
+Fulfilling these obligations is not only required by law, but also crucial for the safety and well-being of your employees.
+A safe workplace not only helps prevent accidents but also promotes the productivity and well-being of your employees.
+Therefore, workplace safety should always be a top priority.

 Conclusion: PPE and PPEgA in the workplace